debops/debops/docs/defaults-configuration.rst

      {{ cryptsetup_secret_path + "/" + item.name + "/keyfile.raw" }}

 ``backup_header``
-  Optional, string.
-Disable backing up the `LUKS`_ header to the Ansible controller for this item.
+  Optional, boolean.
+Should a header backup for this item be created and stored on the remote system and the Ansible controller?
+  Set to ``False`` to disable header backup creation and to ensure that the header backup on the remote system is absent.
+  Defaults to the ``cryptsetup_header_backup`` variable.

 ``fstype``
   Optional, string.
 Filesystem type to create on the plaintext device mapper